Last Updated on November 11, 2023 by Louisa

 Untamed is an intimate memoir about a woman’s wake-up call.
 It is the story of how she went from living each day, to really living.

-She talks about how she changed in motherhood, her divorce, forming a new blended family, and how everyone can begin to trust themselves enough to set boundaries, make peace with our lives and our bodies, deal with emotions, and unleash our truest selves.
+She talks about how she changed in motherhood, her divorce, forming a new blended family, and how everyone can begin to trust themselves enough to set boundaries, make peace with their lives and their bodies, deal with emotions, and unleash their truest selves.

 3. A Gentleman in Moscow – Amor Towles